lucienruppert/nestjs-mongodb-demo/GUIDE.md

 ## Database

 The application is connected to MongoDB Atlas, a cloud-hosted MongoDB service.
-The connection is already configured in the application, so no additional database setup is required locally.
+The connection is already configured in the application.

+### MongoDB Atlas Configuration
+For the application to work in both development and production (Railway):
+1. Go to MongoDB Atlas dashboard
+2. Navigate to Network Access
+3. Click "Add IP Address"
+4. Click "Allow Access from Anywhere" (adds 0.0.0.0/0)
+5. Click "Confirm"

+This configuration is necessary because Railway uses dynamic IP addresses.

 ## Installation